 Your husband asks you if you sent your mortgage payment to the bank.
 You did, but you want to play a trick on him.
-You say "Oh not, I totally forgot!"
-When he starts to look worried, you say:
+You say "Oh no, I totally forgot!"
+You say the when he starts to look worried.

-This phrase is often used by kids.
+Kids often use "Just kidding."
 It's used in casual speech, and not common in writing.